yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 > Haskell?
 A statically typed language???
 Hmm...
 You mean like C and Java?

-Such a remark should immediately shut down any interrest in Haskell.
+Such a remark should immediately shut down any interest in Haskell.

 If they want to produce application with them: